Banner image

 Galangal

-We have been working with the communities on the island of Flores for nearly 10 years to help them secure their livelihoods while strengthening ancestral ties with their environment.
-Listening, supporting and promoting practices are key pillars of our process and guarantee the impact of our approach over the long term.
+We have been working with the communities of Flores Island for more than 10 years to help them secure their livelihoods while strengthening their ancestral ties to their environment.
+Listening, support, and the promotion of local practices are key pillars of our approach, ensuring the long-term impact of our work.

 Partner